We will use the information that we collect about you in accordance with:

 Where you have agreed to receive email marketing communications from us, we may provide your email address in an encrypted format to social media companies, such as Facebook, Instagram, Twitter or YouTube, or to digital advertising networks that are providing services to us by displaying our advertising to you on those social media platforms and other websites, as well as identifying audiences with interests similar to yours.
 You can opt out of your data being used to display advertising to you here.

 From experience we know that our donors would expect us to have ascertained a level of interest and considered the appropriateness of a request for donations before approaching them.
 We therefore research some of our customers and supporters and occasionally potential supporters to find shared interests.
 If you are a member or donor, we may use a number of basic research tools to estimate your potential interest in other membership levels or in supporting us further.

-As necessary to comply with a legal obligation e.g. when you exercise your rights under data protection law and make requests; for compliance with legal and regulatory disclosures, for establishment and defence of legal rights; to verify your identity and anti-money laundering checks.
+As necessary to comply with a legal obligation e.g. when you exercise your rights under data protection law and make requests; for compliance with legal and regulatory disclosures, for establishment and defence of legal rights; to verify your identity and where anti-money laundering checks are required.
 We may process your personal data without your knowledge or consent where this is required or permitted by law.